openresty/lua-resty-redis/README.markdown

 ------------
 `syntax: hash = redis.add_commands(cmd_name1, cmd_name2, ...)`

+*WARNING* this method is now deprecated since we already do automatic Lua method generation for any redis commands the user attempts to use and thus we no longer need this.

 Adds new redis commands to the `resty.redis` class.
 Here is an example:

 ```lua